hbc/NGS_Data_Analysis_Course/lessons/10_DE_analysis.md

 We will be running an R script that uses the R package [edgeR](https://www.bioconductor.org/packages/release/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf) to identify differentially expressed genes.
 This package is available through the [Bioconductor](https://www.bioconductor.org/), a repository of packages for the analysis of high-throughput genomic data.
 There are also a few other packages that are required to generate some additional figures.

+In order to run R on Orchestra, we first need to load the module:

+	module load stats/R/3.2.1

-While R is already installed on Orchestra for us to use, the packages are not.
-You can open R by simply typing `R` at the command prompt and pressing `Enter`.
+Now, you can open R by simply typing `R` at the command prompt and pressing `Enter`.
 You are now in the R console:

 ![Rconsole](../img/R_screenshot.png)